doheonhan/anyloss/README.md

 * 102 datasets: 'data_num' folder here
 * Bayesian Sign Test: bayesiantests.py and BAYES_Mine.ipynb
 * Additional Information for the paper

+### 7. Additional work for rebuttal to reviewers of KDD 2024 (Included in the paper)

 [Description of 102 Diverse Datasets]

 | **Dataset** | **#Sample** | **#Feature** | **Class Dist ('0':'1')** | **Dataset** | **#Sample** | **#Feature** | **Class Dist ('0':'1')** |